FrostyOnyx/Artificial-Intelligence/README.md

-You can vist the finished website here [here](https://FrostyOnyx.github.io/Artificial-Intelligence/) /FrostyOnyx/Artificial-Intelligence
+You can vist the finished website [here](https://FrostyOnyx.github.io/Artificial-Intelligence/)

 ## Table of Contents